-During 2022, approximately 75% of our net sales were generated from non-U.S. operations, and we expect a large portion of our net sales to continue to be generated outside of the U.S. As a result, our foreign subsidiaries will likely continue to generate a substantial portion of our cash.
-We expect to manage our worldwide cash requirements based on available funds among the many subsidiaries through which we conduct business and the cost effectiveness with which those funds can be accessed.
+During 2023, approximately 75% of our net sales were generated from non-U.S. operations, and we expect a large portion of our net sales to continue to be generated outside of the U.S. As a result, our foreign subsidiaries will likely continue to generate a substantial portion of our cash.
+We expect to manage our worldwide cash requirements with available funds generated by the many subsidiaries through which we conduct business and cost-efficient access to those funds.
 We may transfer cash from certain international subsidiaries to the U.S. and/or other international subsidiaries when we believe it is cost effective to do so.
-Of our \$266 million of cash and cash equivalents at December 31, 2022, \$174 million was held by our foreign subsidiaries.
+Of our \$289 million of cash and cash equivalents at December 31, 2023, \$232 million was held by our foreign subsidiaries.